 Uncertainty about the quality of the loan assets held by the New Banks and the continued high levels of nonperforming loans on their balance sheets is a major risk to the success of Icelandic banks.
 Iceland's New Banks are capitalised with pre-crisis domestic loans extended by the failed banks, many of which are being restructured and many of which may be unrecoverable.
 During the period from 2003 through 2007, the old banks maintained liberal lending policies, and Icelandic households and businesses took on a large amount of debt, of which a large proportion was denominated in, or indexed to the value of, a foreign currency.
 Prior to October 2008, Iceland's banks lent extensively in foreign currency.
 As a result, a large portion of the assets of the New Banks consist of foreign currency loans to businesses and individuals in Iceland that were made before the financial crisis.
-As a result of the pre-crisis lending practices of the banks, these borrowers were highly indebted before the crisis, and the subsequent collapse of the króna raised their foreign loan balances sharply.
+As a result of the pre-crisis lending practices of the banks, these borrowers were highly indebted before the crisis, and the subsequent collapse of the krona raised their foreign loan balances sharply.
 In many cases, these borrowers lack sources of foreign currency income or assets to service their borrowings.
-The depreciation of the króna and the resulting changes in operating conditions have caused these borrowers financial and operating difficulties.
+The depreciation of the krona and the resulting changes in operating conditions have caused these borrowers financial and operating difficulties.
 Many borrowers have negotiated deferred payments or have had their loans frozen temporarily, many others are in need of balance sheet restructuring and defaults have escalated.
 In the current economic climate, it is exceptionally difficult to determine both borrowers' actual capacity to pay and the value of loan collateral.
 As a result, loan recovery is unusually uncertain, in terms of both the amount recoverable and whether loans will be repaid on time.
 Uncertainty about the quality of the loan book also reflects legal risk regarding loans linked to foreign currencies, especially with respect to commercial loans indexed to a foreign currency, and various adverse Supreme Court judgments in relation to such loans have resulted in significant impairments being taken by Icelandic banks.
 As a result, loan recovery is unusually uncertain, in terms of both the amount recoverable and whether loans will be repaid on time.
-Determination of loan values and write-off needs will depend on general economic developments and on the operating and financial condition of the particular borrowers.